-Watch this news report that expands on a real-life success story from K9s for Warriors.
+Watch this touching video that expands on a real-life success story from K9s for Warriors.
+Patriot PAWS

 Patriot PAWS is another organization striving to provide service animals for veterans.
 While K9s For Warriors deals specifically with veterans with PTSD, Patriot PAWS provides service animals for veterans with physical disabilities as well as mental illnesses.
 They also work to personally pair service animals and veterans for a successful road to recovery.